meteor/guide/content/testing.md

 })
 ```

 Note that arrow function use with Mocha [is discouraged](http://mochajs.org/#arrow-functions).
+Also 'my module' must equal your test file name, otherwise your tests will not be seen.
+So for `todos-item.test.js` 'my module' will be `todos-item`.

 <h2 id="test-data">Test data</h2>